-One of the most common health issues of hair stylists are respiratory and breathing issues.
+One of the most common health issues of hair stylists is respiratory and breathing issues.
 These complications are attributed to the presence of ammonia in hair color and formaldehyde found in many popular keratin treatments.

-Ammonia is a corrosive substance known to cause health issues such as, irritation of the skin, respiratory tract, lungs, and esophageal passage.
+Ammonia is a corrosive substance known to cause health issues, such as irritation of the skin, respiratory tract, lungs, and esophageal passage.

 4. Contact Dermatitis and Allergies Among Hair Stylists

-Around 7 of every 10 hair stylists will suffer from work-related dermatitis at some point in their working life – and in severe cases it can mean the end of their career .
+Around 7 of every 10 hair stylists will suffer from work-related dermatitis at some point in their working life – and in severe cases, it can mean the end of their career .

 Allergies are extremely problematic because they can occur after just one use or after multiple uses, and the reactions can be mild to severe.
 The discomfort can also last anywhere from a few hours to a few weeks.

-5. Muscuskeleton Disorders among Hair Stylists
+5. Musculoskeletal Disorders among Hair Stylists

 An increasing amount of occupational-related musculoskeletal disorders have been occurring among workers who are exposed to manual labor, work in unusual positions, restricted postures, and do repetitive work.

 As most hairdressers stand on their feet all day, it may come as no surprise that musculoskeletal disorders are another common health risk for hair stylists.
 Not to mention, the posture required to cut and color hair is far from ideal.

 Aside from upper and lower back pain, hair stylists are prone to developing Carpal Tunnel Syndrome – a painful ailment of the nerves and muscles in the hand – as they are frequently using their hands.